How does Rest Less make money

 Kenwood is also home to a world-class art collection, featuring works from Vermeer, Gainsborough, and Reynolds, as well as Rembrandt’s famous ‘Portrait with Two Circles’.

-Other features include a secondhand bookshop, family trails, and hands-on displays which tell the stories of the people who lived at Kenwood.
+Other features include a secondhand bookshop, family trails, and hands-on displays which tell the stories of those who lived at Kenwood.
 Plus, surrounded by 112 acres of tranquil gardens and parkland, Kenwood House is also a great place to stretch your legs and enjoy some peace and quiet.

 14. Hardwick Hall, Derbyshire